-The New Jersey Democratic State Committee (NJDSC) recently held its conference in Atlantic City where Democrats gathered to celebrate past victories in electing candidates and passing bills along with raising their collective morale for the upcoming off-year elections while cannabis reform was at the front of the minds of many attending.
+The New Jersey Democrats recently held its conference in Atlantic City, where they gathered to celebrate past victories in electing candidates and passing bills, raising their morale for the upcoming off-year elections while cannabis reform was at the front of the minds of many attending.

 Cannabis reform was brought up by Assembly Speaker Craig Coughlin who spoke in the morning and listed his caucus’ many accomplishments, $15 an hour among them.
-He went on to say that cannabis reform would happen “in the near future” to great applause from the audience sitting down at tables.
+He said that cannabis reform would happen “in the near future” to great applause from the audience sitting down at tables.

 A senior aide to the Speaker was very optimistic about cannabis reform’s passage in the Lame Duck session after the elections.
 He said Coughlin wanted to address historic injustice but added the Senate is the problem.
 “We had the votes in the Assembly,” Coughlin had mentioned.